European Union Prepares For New, ‘Worst Case Scenario’ Relationship With U.S. Under Trump

 — DW | Politics (@dw_politics) May 18, 2018

-Belgian Prime Minister, Charles Michel, said that Donald Trump sent letters to eight members of NATO cautioning them on not successfully meeting the commitments.
-Mr. Michel told the media that he was not impressed by the type of letter the President sent, according to Deutsche Welle.
+Belgian Prime Minister Charles Michel said that Donald Trump sent letters to eight members of NATO cautioning them on failing to meet the commitments.
+Michel told the media that he was not impressed by the type of letter the president sent, according to Deutsche Welle.